tatsuhikonaito/DEEP-HLA/README.md

 Here, we demonstrate a practical usage with an example of Pan-Asian reference panel.

+The trained models have already been stored in  `Pan-Asian/model`, so you can skip the model training process.

+### 0. Data preparation

 First, dowload Pan-Asian reference panel data and example data at [SNP2HLA dowload site](http://software.broadinstitute.org/mpg/snp2hla/).

-Perform pre-phasing of the example data, and generate  `1958BC.haps (or .bgl.phased)`  file.
+Perform pre-phasing of the example data with any phasing software ([SHAPEIT](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#home), [Eagle](https://data.broadinstitute.org/alkesgroup/Eagle/), and [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html)), and generate a `1958BC.haps (or .bgl.phased)`  file.

 Put them into  `Pan-Asian` directory.